 We’ve had such fun over the last week or so converting our old pushchair (buggy or stroller) into a practical shopping trolley.
 It’s a pretty straightforward and affordable upcycling project for anyone to tackle and it’s going to be very helpful on our weekly shopping trips.

-Since we have resumed our weekly trips to the library, we have changed the day we go so that it now coincides with the market in the small town we visit, and it’s also the day we collect our milk.
-All this means that our single shopping trolley is no longer sufficient.
+Since we have resumed our weekly trips to the library, we have changed the day we go so that it now coincides with the market in the small town we visit.
+This means that our single shopping trolley is no longer sufficient.

 Our Rolser shopping trolley was a gift from my parents, and is more robust than some shopping trolleys you can find.
 It needs to be, as it it usually full to the brim with library books.
-We also use it to collect our milk, which we get in a 24pint bag-in-a-box (known as a pergal) twice a week.
+We also use it to collect our milk, which we get in a 24pint bag-in-a-box (known as a pergal).
 A pergal weighs about 13.6kg, which means the Rolser can’t take anything else at the same time.
-The pergal box also only *just* fits through the mouth of the bag, leading to much not-very-solically-distanced huffing and scuffling between one of us holding the bag open and a member of the shop staff manipulating the pergal.
+The pergal box also only *just* fits through the mouth of the bag, leading to much not-very-socially-distanced huffing and scuffling between one of us holding the bag open and a member of the shop staff manipulating the pergal.

-Combining our library, market and milk trips was therefore going to require another trolley of some sort.
-We considered our options taking into account: the size and weight of the pergal or 4×20 library books; the ease of shop staff getting a pergal into; fitting it into our smallish car boot; manoeuvrability and budget.
+Wanting to combine our library, market and milk trips was therefore going to require another trolley of some sort.
+We considered our options taking into account: the size and weight of the pergal or 4×20 library books; the ease of shop staff getting a pergal into it; fitting it into our smallish car boot; manoeuvrability and budget.